-Oh ya, this is Ron in Thailand training at a Thailand Kickboxing gym while most people his age are on the beach.
+This is Ron in Thailand, training at a Thailand Kickboxing gym while most people his age are on the beach.
 Very cool!

 As we get older, our bodies show unmistakable signs of aging.
 Our skin becomes saggy and wrinkled.
-Some or all hair loss is normal, along with trembling extremities, loss of co-ordination and the stooped posture so typical of an older individual.
+Some or all hair loss is normal, along with trembling extremities, loss of coordination, and the stooped posture typical of an older individual.

-As early as in our thirties, we begin to lose muscle mass, strength, and function.
+As early as our thirties, we lose muscle mass, strength, and function.

-The speed at which we age is directly proportionate to our the amount of activity in our lifestyle, frailty, and eventual disability, as well as our physical and dietary decisions we make each day.
+The speed at which we age is directly proportionate to the amount of activity in our lifestyle, frailty, and eventual disability, as well as the physical and dietary decisions we make each day.

-Dysfunction is a sign of the times as our society engages less in physical activity, eat more processed and sugar-laced foods, and lead a sedentary life with time-saving devices.
+Dysfunction is a sign of the times as our society engages less in physical activity, eats more processed and sugar-laced foods, and leads a sedentary life with time-saving devices.

-Cardiovascular training does not qualify here, and indeed, studies have shown that it can actually release free-radicals into our bodies and cause premature aging symptoms.
+Cardiovascular training does not qualify here, and indeed, studies have shown that it can release free radicals into our bodies and cause premature aging symptoms.

-Strength training has been shown to be safe for older adults and will maintain lean muscle mass, and increase bone density.
-Workouts should first focus on a complete range-of-motion around joints, body-weight movements, then onto strength training.
+Strength training is safe for older adults and will maintain lean muscle mass and increase bone density.
+Workouts should focus on a complete range of motion around joints, body-weight movements, and strength training.

 Age-related diseases like diabetes and dementia can be curtailed with strength training.
-Hormone production, such as testosterone and estrogen, will increase as well as Human Growth Hormone and protein synthesis, which is a process in which cells build or manufacture proteins.
-By following the correct protocol, muscles will hypertrophy (enlarge) to fill out your once-flaccid skin, and become much stronger.
+Hormone production, such as testosterone and estrogen, will increase, and Human Growth Hormone and protein synthesis, which is a process in which cells build or manufacture proteins.
+Following the correct protocol, muscles will hypertrophy (enlarge) to fill out your once-flaccid skin and become much more substantial.

 Unilateral exercises (training each arm and leg individually)are better for strengthening non-dominate muscle groups and creating a uniform balance.

-Low weight and high repetitions are the place to start, but once neural pathways have been established (no more quivering in the muscles), the resistance must increase, and the repetitions lowered in order to manufacture true strength.
+Low weight and high repetitions are the places to start.
+Still, once neural pathways have been established (no more quivering in the muscles), you must increase the resistance and lower the repetitions to manufacture true strength.

-Performing 6-12 repetitions with a weight that you can effectively handle will bring about serious strength gains.
+Performing 6-12 repetitions with a weight you can effectively handle will make serious strength gains.

 The aging process can be slowed down and even reversed.
-The old expression “use it or lose it” still holds true, and applies even more so as we age.
+The old expression “use it or lose it” still holds and applies even more as we age.